henk52/henk52-jenkins/README.md

 # henk52-jenkins
-Jenkins master and slave installation.
+Jenkins dom and sub installation.

 RPM source: https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Red+Hat+distributions

-Create a master instance
+Create a dom instance
 puppet apply master_install.pp
 copy the public key to the slave_install.pp copy in all the .hpi plugins, either through wget from jenkins or from a repo.